Subway delays lead one college graduate to celebrate commencement on train

 "It was starting to get to me a little bit, but I wanted to be positive because it's my graduation day," he said.

-Alcantara, in his graduation robes, made an announcement to the car, thanking his fellow straphangers for joining him for his graduation ceremony.
+Alcantara, in his graduation robes, made an announcement to the car, thanking his fellow passengers for joining him for his graduation ceremony.

 "I told them I appreciated them all coming and that it meant so much that they were there," Alcantara aid.